Distilled Spirits Tax Return

 Over 100 Proof (Gallons).
 Enter the total gallons of bottled or packaged distilled spirits over 100 proof contained in the shipment.

-Distilled Spirits Imported into California (Schedule 242-A)
+Distilled Spirits Imported into California (CDTFA-242-A)

-To manually complete schedule 242-A, click the Add a Record hyperlink and enter the schedule information (refer to the Schedule Information section below for more information).
-If you uploaded your schedule using the excel workbook, review the transactions, and correct any error(s), if applicable.
+To manually complete CDTFA-242-A (schedule), select Add a Record and enter the schedule information (refer to the Schedule Information section below for more information).

 Schedule Information